9 Great Places to Paddle in Lovely Michigan

 Pictured Rocks National Lakeshore

-Found along Lake Superior, you’ll find this unique destination is an opportunity to witness nature at its finest.
+Found along Lake Superior, this unique destination is an opportunity to witness nature at its finest.
 Staggering rock formations stretch for 15 miles of the lakeshore, standing at 50 to 200 feet above the lake.
-In addition to the colorful rocks, you’ll find beaches, dunes, and many spots for camping.
+In addition to the colorful rocks, you’ll find beaches, dunes and many spots for camping.
 This location is friendly to various levels of paddler, depending on the day’s conditions.

 Platte River

-Situated in the lower part of the Lower Peninsula of Michigan, Platte River is lined with picturesque foliage and is a beautiful spot for paddling.
+Situated in the lower part of the Lower Peninsula of Michigan, Platte River is lined with picturesque foliage and is a beautiful spot for paddling in Michigan.
 This river is split into two parts, each geared toward a different type of paddler.
 The upper portion runs cooler temperatures and swifter rapids while the lower portion is warm and shallow, and is perfect for beginners.

 Two-Hearted River